7 Ayurveda Myths Debunked by Science

 This is one of the most dangerous myths.
 Natural does not mean safe.
 Several concerns exist:

-• Heavy metal contamination: Some traditionally prepared Ayurvedic formulations (particularly Rasa Shastra preparations) contain mercury, lead, or arsenic.
-While proponents argue these are processed into safe forms, independent testing has found dangerous levels in some products
+- Heavy metal contamination: Some traditionally prepared Ayurvedic formulations (particularly Rasa Shastra preparations) contain mercury, lead, or arsenic.
+Proponents argue these are processed into safe forms.
+Independent testing has found dangerous levels in some products.

-• Drug interactions: Ayurvedic herbs can interact with pharmaceutical medications.
-For example, ashwagandha may affect thyroid medications, and turmeric may interact with blood thinners
+- Drug interactions: Ayurvedic herbs can interact with pharmaceutical medications.
+Ashwagandha may affect thyroid medications, and turmeric may interact with blood thinners.

 What science says: Treat Ayurvedic herbs with the same respect you would give any medicine.
-Purchase from reputable, third-party-tested sources.
-Inform your doctor about any herbs you take.
+Buy from reputable, third-party-tested sources.
+Tell your doctor about any herbs you take.
 Consult a qualified Ayurvedic practitioner for personalised guidance.
 And never use herbs as a replacement for prescribed medications without medical supervision.

 Myth 5: "You Must Follow Your Dosha Diet Perfectly or It Won't Work"